Exterior Ballistics - A Few Sample Screen Images:

 - Saves parameters to disk for quick recall and setup

-- Exports tab-delimited data for use with spreadsheets
+- Exports tab-delimited data for use in spreadsheets

 Once a table of data has been generated converting it to inches, cm.,feet, yards, meters, MOA or sight clicks is as easy as selecting one of the items in the column pop-up headings.
-Simply select any range line in the table and then a menu to calculate sight adjustment, maximum game weight, and other trajectory factors.
+Select a range line in the table and a menu to calculate sight adjustment clicks, maximum game weight and plots.
 You can even change the output to model the effect of different sight cant angles or convert output to a "click" table.
 No other shooting software offers a user interface as feature packed as the Shooting Lab.